- How long has the Union College Nursing Program been around?

 We offer a four-year curriculum that leads to a Bachelor of Science in Nursing degree.
 Within this four-year curriculum, you will complete the necessary prerequisites and general education requirements required by the college in addition to the nursing courses.
 If you are a transfer student who has many of your general education requirements completed, the nursing courses will take approximately five semesters to complete.

 - Is this program accredited?

-The baccalaureate program at Union College is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+The baccalaureate degree in nursing at Union College is accredited by the Commission on Collegiate Nursing Education, One Duport Circle, NW, Suite 530, Washington, DC 20036, 202-887-6971.
+(See http://www.aacn.nche.edu/ccne-accreditation).
 Our program is also approved by the Nebraska State Board of Nursing.

 - How do your graduates perform on the NCLEX-RN?

 Our graduates have a consistently high pass rate for the NCLEX-RN.
-In fact, 100% of our May 2012 graduates passed on their first try!
+In fact, 100% of our December 2014 graduates who have taken the NCLEX-RN have passed on their first try!